GabrielL92I/OpenVPNonMikrotik/README.md

 # OpenVPN on Mikrotik by Gabriel Lami
-Configure OpenVPN on Mikrotik professionaly(Site-to-Client)
+Configure OpenVPN on Mikrotik professionally(Site-to-Client)

 1- First, we choose and create a network for the VPN clients.
 In this tutorial I will use `192.168.30.0/24`.
 Than we will create the bridge, IP Pool and DHCP Server.